imharshitaa/root0zaki/docs/3_apis.md

 # API Playbook

-This playbook gives a compact, practical reference for beginners learning about APIs — what they are, how they work, common security issues, and quick testing/checklist items.
+This playbook gives a compact, practical reference for beginners learning about APIs: what they are, how they work, common security issues, and quick testing/checklist items.
 It's designed to be easy to reference during API testing.

 ## What is an API?